haq/mapcha/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg) ](LICENSE)

 # Mapcha
-This repository contains the src of the plugin that goes by the name of [Mapcha](https://www.spigotmc.org/resources/mapcha.51630/).
 A simple captcha plugin, which uses maps as the captcha.
+The spigot thread can be found [here](https://www.spigotmc.org/resources/mapcha.51630/).

-### Default config
+### Config
 ```yml
 # The amount of tries the player will get to solve the captcha.
 captcha_tries: 3